gavv/gavv.github.io/content/articles/016-dell-xps15.md

   <div class="flex_th">NOT TESTED</div>
 </div>

 I tried to install `nvidia-driver` on Debian Bullseye, but got black screen after reboot.

-I didn't try to dig into it further.
+I didn't try to dig into it further, however people on Reddit told me that it works without issues on newer kernel and video drivers.

 ----